Municipalities of the Philippines: Income classification

-Republic Act (RA) No. 11964, otherwise known as the "Automatic Income Classification of Local Government Units Act", was signed by the Philippine President Ferdinand “Bongbong” Marcos Jr. on October 26, 2023.
-The law classifies municipalities into five (5) classes, according to their income ranges, based on the average annual regular income for three fiscal years preceding a general income reclassification.
+Republic Act (RA) No. 11964, otherwise known as the "Automatic Income Classification of Local Government Units Act", was signed by president Bongbong Marcos on October 26, 2023.
+The law classifies municipalities into five classes, according to their income ranges, based on the average annual regular income for three fiscal years preceding a general income reclassification.
 The classifications are as follows: